Omega-3 Fatty Acids

 - EPA and DHA is cytotoxic to cervical cancer cells.

-- The addition of a fish emulsion induced apoptosis and arrested cell proliferation in human colon cancer cells.
+- The addition of a fish emulsion induced cell death (apoptosis) and arrested cell proliferation in human colon cancer cells.

 Optimizing Your Terrain